ezmiller/humanscode/_drafts/2022-06-25-tablecloth-columns-i.markdown

 1. It establishes a new api domain: `tablecloth.column.api`.
 Rather than mixing column support into tablecloth's main api (`tablecloth.api`), Tomasz suggested we keep it distinct.
-This should help clarify both for implementation and use when we are dealing with a column and when we are dealing with a dataset, and operations on those entities.
-It also means that we don't end up with naming colisions.
+This should help clarify when we are dealing with a column and when we are dealing with a dataset.
+It also means that we don't end up with naming collisions (e.g. for example there's already a `tablecloth.api/column` function).
 2. It adds a basic set of core functions that establish the `column` primitive.
 These are:
    - `column` - creates a column